hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/01_planning_the_installation.md

 ## Installation Methods

-The initial installation of an Open Grid Engine cluster can be performed manually or automatically without any intervention.
+The initial installation of an xxQS_NAMExx cluster can be performed manually or automatically without any intervention.

 If you are installing OGE for the first time, it is recommended that you choose manual installation.